SilvanKTH/ModelChecker/README.md

 # ModelChecker
-XML files for UPPAAL model checker
+XML and query files for UPPAAL model checker